g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.7.1 =
+* fixed bug with faulty plugin instances appearring when Woocommerce plugin is also installed
+* Upload of javascript (.js) files is not allowed for avoiding security issues
+* fixed bug with medialink and postlink attributes that were not working correctly
+* when medialink or postlink is activated, the files will be uploaded to the upload folder of WP website
+* when medialink or postlink is activated, subfolders will be deactivated
+* added option in subfolders to enable the list to populate automatically
+* added option in subfolders the user to be able to type the subfolder
+* wfu_before_file_check filter can modify the target path (not only the file name)

 = 2.7.0 =
 * corrected bug when deleting plugin instance from the Dashboard